thomasballinger/convex-clerk-users-table/README.md

 VITE_CLERK_PUBLISHABLE_KEY="<your publishable key>"
 ```

-Next, from the Webhooks section of your Clerk instance dashboard, create an
+Next create an endpoint in the Webhooks section of your Clerk instance dashboard.
-endpoint.

 Set the url to something like this (replace ardent-mammoth-732 with your own)
 https://ardent-mammoth-732.convex.site/clerk-users-webhook